preciofishbone/OmniaDocs/team-collaboration/last-updated-documents/index.rst

 + **View**: Select to view the announcements in a single list, in time order or grouped by site.
 + **Icon**: Select how to display the icons for the document type, Sketched (black and white) or Image (color).
 + **Open in Client App**: If you would like the document to always be opened in the full version of application (the version installed on the computer, not the online version), check this box.
 + **Always Show Letter Avatar**: If letter avatars should be used, select this option.
+The red "QT" for Qesh Team in the top image, is an example of a letter avatar.

 The Custom Query tab
 ---------------------